Skip to content

 • Including a CSS Reset at the top is good practice.

-• Add around 1rem of padding on the body, so the card doesn't touch the edges on small screens.
+• I recommend adding a bit of padding, for example 16px, on the body, to ensure the card doesn't touch the edges on small screens.

-• On the image, add display: block and max-width: 100% - the max-width prevents it from overflowing its container.
+• On the top image, add display: block, height: auto and max-width: 100% - the max-width prevents it from overflowing its container.
+Without this, an image would overflow if its intrinsic size is wider than the container. max-width: 100% makes the image shrink to fit inside its container.

 2